 There are several tests and different types of scans that help in determining whether you have a Brain Aneurysm or not.

-CT Scans: This type of examination creates the images of the brain.
+During CT Scans, this type of examination creates the images of the brain.
 Similar to MRI, you will lie on a table that slides into the CT scanner.
 The technician will inject a dye into one of the veins to aid in seeing the blood flow while spotting aneurysms in your brain.

-CSF test: Your doctor may recommend you cerebrospinal fluid test if he or she notices the symptoms of a ruptured Brain Aneurysm.
+During CSF test, your doctor may recommend you cerebrospinal fluid test if he or she notices the symptoms of a ruptured Brain Aneurysm.
 The technician will inject a needle to draw out the spinal fluid.
 Your doctor will test the fluid to check whether it has blood that indicates a ruptured Brain Aneurysm.

 Treatment options for Brain Aneurysm